had0j/io_qp2_rule_eng/readme.md

 ## Garbage gathering

-There is a `garbage gathering` toggle, enabled when `garbage messiness` <=15% and within the first 5 floors
+There is a `garbage gathering` toggle, enabled when `change during attack rate` <=15% and within the first 5 floors

 When enabled, garbage hole positions will never be on the two leftmost or rightmost columns, which means it's always on columns 3~8